circumspect/White-Rabbit/docs/source/user-guide/installation.rst

   - You may optionally add the bot icon here.

 - Copy the token using the button next to the icon.
 - Open the file named ``example.env`` in the bot's root directory and paste the token in.
 - Rename this file to ``.env``.
 - Go to the Bot tab.

   - Under "Privileged Gateway Intents", set the toggle for "Server Members Intent" to true and click "Save Changes".

 - Go to the OAuth2 tab and scroll to the bottom.

   - Under "Scopes", check the box labeled ``bot``.
   - Scroll down to "Bot Permissions" and check the box labeled "Administrator".
   - Scroll back up to "Scopes", copy the link at the bottom of the box and open it in a new tab.
   - Follow the instructions to add the bot to the server you previously created.

 - Finally, open the Discord app, find your server, and open the server role settings (click on the server name -> Server Settings -> Roles).
 - Click and drag the "The White Rabbit" role to the top of the list of roles and click "Save Changes".
 - Close the settings and you're done with setup!

 Docker Installation
 ===================

 Follow the Discord application setup above, don't worry about updating the .env file though

 Deploy the Docker container as follows, replacing ``YOUR_TOKEN_GOES_HERE`` with the discord token obtained above

-A list of specific tags can be found `here <https://hub.docker.com/r/circumspect/white-rabbit/tags>`_.
+`List of Docker tags <https://hub.docker.com/r/circumspect/white-rabbit/tags>`_ (version numbers are the same as Github releases).

 .. code::